ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_install/README.md

 - `mas_app_id` Defines the kind of application that is intended for installation such as `assist`, `health`, `iot`, `manage`, `monitor`, `mso`, `predict`, or `safety`

 ### mas_app_spec
 Optional.
-The application deployment spec used to configure various aspects of the application deployment configuration.
+The application deployment spec used to configure different aspects of the application deployment configuration.

 - Environment Variable: None
 - Default: defaults are specified in vars/defaultspecs/{{mas_app_id}}.yml